Combourg - Chateaubriand's Chateau - Brittany

 Various aristocratic Breton families owned it in the centuries that followed.

-One of them, the Coetquen, had the Seigneury upgraded to a County in 1575.
+One of them, the Coetquen, had the Seigneury established as a County in 1575.

 The old fortress of Combourg was modified during the 13th, 14th and 15th centuries.